Big-polar-bear/factorization/README.md

 # factorization

-If you want to sponsor future research and have exclusive rights big_polar_bear1@proton.me
+If you want to sponsor future research and have exclusive rights big_polar_bear1@proton.me I also have windows 0days for sale, will accept crypto as payment.
+Do not care who buys, got to make a living since I cant get a job.

 Note: The results from the paper assumes a semiprime with two factors of roughly similar bit length.
 As is relevant to RSA implementations.
 Minor tweaks need to be made otherwise.